IBD: addressing the root causes of inflammation and gut dysfunction

 • Modulation of innate and adaptive immune responses, and

-• Inhibition of TNF-a activity, a protein which triggers inflammation
+• Inhibition of TNF-α activity, a protein that triggers inflammation

 • Curcumin: This potent extract of turmeric is known for its anti-inflammatory properties, with studies demonstrating it as a safe and effective therapy for maintaining remission of ulcerative colitis